hamburger

 The biggest Hydro Power Plant in India is the Koyna Hydroelectric project, situated in the Satara district of Maharashtra.
 The State Electricity Board is responsible for running the project.
 The Konya Hydroelectric project is a complex of four dams, including one of the largest dams on the Koyna River, i.e., the Koyna Dam, situated near the Koynanagar village.
 The total capacity of India’s largest hydroelectric power plant is 1960 MW.

 The project has four stages, and each stage has one underground powerhouse built deep inside the Western Ghats.
 The Western Ghats have very high mountain ranges that result in enormous hydraulic heads.
 This is one important difference between western and eastern ghats.
-Stage I of the project was commissioned in May 1962, while the last one was commissioned in 1981.
+Stage I of this largest hydroelectric power plant in India was commissioned in May 1962, while the last one was commissioned in 1981.

 Facts About Hydroelectric Power Plants in India